-While children are not usually thought of in the world of high fashion, with his debut of The Repository of Fashion… in 1809, Rudolph Ackerman provided modern readers with a record of what was worn by even the smallest of the Ton during the 20 years his magazine was published.
-As fashion evolved during the Regency, and figure hugging corsets gave way to loose, diaphanous gowns, so too, children’s fashions became simpler and while they still mimicked the clothes of their elders, a new style of short dresses and easy to wear pants and jackets came into vogue with overtones that can be seen even in today’s children’s wear.
+The Regency Fashions of Childhood While children are not usually thought of in the world of high fashion, with his debut of The Repository of Fashion… in 1809, Rudolph Ackerman provided modern readers with a record of what was worn by even the smallest of the Ton during the 20 years his magazine was published.
+As fashion evolved during the Regency, and figure hugging corsets gave way to loose, diaphanous gowns, so too, the fashions of childhood became simpler and while they still mimicked the clothes of their elders, a new style of short dresses and easy to wear pants and jackets came into vogue with overtones that can be seen even in today’s children’s wear.
 What Ackermann did, in showing his “models” engaged in many different types of activities with their children, was prove motherhood to be fashionable- or at least something not to be hidden away and relegated to the attic nurseries of country estates.
-In doing so, he also left a legacy of children’s fashion unequalled by any other period source.
+In doing so, he also left a legacy of the fashions of childhood unequalled by any other period source.
 Aside from fashion plates and art prints, the only other visual reference to the time that we have are portraits from the period.
-These, too clearly show reltation between the changing attitudes in parenting and clothing styles over Jane Austen’s lifetime.
+These, too clearly show relation between the changing attitudes in parenting and clothing styles over Jane Austen’s lifetime.
 Even a cursory glance at those below will prove the point.
-The first, by Joshua Reynolds, shows Margaret, Lady Spencer and her daughter Georgiana (later to be the famous Duchess of Devonshire) in 1759, a few years before Jane Austen’s birth in 1775. (more…)
+The first, by Joshua Reynolds, shows Margaret, Lady Spencer and her daughter Georgiana (later to be the famous Duchess of Devonshire) in 1759, (more…)

 In 1833, Lydia Marie Child published The Girl’s Own Book, a volume full of entertainments for girls of all ages.